JulioMCruz/Infinity/docs/running-characters.md

    - Close unused characters to free up resources

 3. Debugging:
-   - Check individual character logs for issues
+   - Check individual character logs in the Eliza directory
    - Characters can be stopped individually
    - Use Ctrl+C to stop characters in terminal